Progressive-Insurance/oculr-ngx/docs/track-validation-directive.md

 <input oculrTrackValidation type="text" formControlName="projectUrl" />
 ```

-It is possible to override any [AnalyticEvent](./analytic-event.md) property value by passing it in.
-To minimize the amount of content done in the component's template, it is recommended to prepare any `AnalyticEvent` objects in the `ngOnInit()` of the component.
+It is possible to override any [DirectiveEvent](./directive-event.md) property value by passing it in.
+To minimize the amount of content done in the component's template, it is recommended to prepare any `DirectiveEvent` objects in the `ngOnInit()` of the component.

 ```html
 <input [oculrTrackValidation]="validationEventInput" type="text" formControlName="projectUrl" />